Furnace Repair in St. Paul

 Common Furnace FAQs

-Does your furnace smell like gas when you turn it on?
-This isn’t normal and signifies a potentially dangerous issue.
-As natural gas is highly flammable and toxic to breathe, a suspected gas leak should be treated with urgency.
-Furnace gas leaks can be caused by things like a gas line leak, combustion leaks (back-drafting), or a cracked heat exchanger.
+A gas smell could indicate a potentially dangerous issue.
+Natural gas is highly flammable and toxic to breathe, and you should urgently respond to a gas leak.
+Furnace gas leaks can be caused by gas line leaks, combustion leaks, or a cracked heat exchanger.
 All of these issues require professional furnace repair.

 What to do if your furnace smells like gas: